carlwharris/carlwharris.github.io/_pages/portfolio.md

     </table>
   </div>
   <div>
-    <p style="font-size:16px">In this project, I created a MATLAB toolbox for automated classification of animal in behavior.
-It uses features extracted from raw video frames to train a bidirectional LSTM classifier, which in addition to predicting behavior generates a confidence score for the predicted label.
-These confidence scores allow for the selective review and correction of ambiguous annotations while omitting unnecessary review.</p>
+    <p style="font-size:16px">The identification of animal behavior in video is a critical but time-consuming task in
+    many areas of research.
+Here, we introduce DeepAction, a deep learning-based toolbox for automatically annotating animal behavior in video.
+Our approach uses features extracted from raw video frames by a pretrained convolutional neural network to train a recurrent neural network classifier.
+We evaluate the classifier on two benchmark rodent datasets and one octopus dataset.
+We show that it achieves high accuracy, requires little training data, and surpasses both human agreement and most comparable existing methods.
+We also create a confidence score for classifier output, and show that our method provides an accurate estimate of classifier performance and reduces the time required by human annotators to review and correct automatically-produced annotations.
+We release our system and accompanying annotation interface as an open-source MATLAB toolbox.</p>
   </div>
 </div>